ipleiria-robotics/MonoCamCalib4AD/README.md

  * *Tilted Model*
  * *Fisheye Model*

-Below you can see some of the results that can be obtained throgh the application of the calibration results to remove the image distortion.
+Below you can see some of the results that can be obtained through the application of the calibration results to remove the image distortion.

 ### Wide-angle Lens Example
 Distorted             |  Undistorted